Miniature wargame: Post-War growth

 In 1955, an American named Jack Scruby began making inexpensive miniature models for miniature wargames out of type metal.
 Scruby's major contribution to the miniature wargaming hobby was to network players across America and the UK.
 At the time, the miniature wargaming community was minuscule, and players struggled to find each other.
 In 1956, Scruby organized the first miniature wargaming convention in America, which was attended by just fourteen people.
 From 1957 to 1962, he self-published the world's first miniature wargaming magazine, titled The War Game Digest, through which wargamers could publish their rules and share game reports.
 It had less than two hundred subscribers, but it did establish a community that kept growing.

 Around the same time in the United Kingdom, Donald Featherstone began writing an influential series of books on wargaming, which represented the first mainstream published contribution to wargaming since Little Wars.
 Titles included : War Games (1962), Advanced Wargames, Solo Wargaming, Wargame Campaigns, Battles with Model Tanks, Skirmish Wargaming.
 Such was the popularity of such titles that other authors were able to have published wargaming titles.
-This output of published wargaming titles from British authors coupled with the emergence at the same time of several manufacturers providing suitable wargame miniatures (e.g. Miniature Figurines, Hinchliffe, Peter Laing, Garrisson, Skytrex, Davco, Heroic & Ros) was responsible for the huge upsurge of popularity of the hobby in the late 1960s and into the 1970s.
+This output of published wargaming titles from British authors coupled with the emergence at the same time of several manufacturers providing suitable wargame miniatures (e.g. Miniature Figurines, Hinchliffe, Peter Laing, Garrison, Airfix, Skytrex, Davco, Heroic & Ros) was responsible for the huge upsurge of popularity of the hobby in the late 1960s and into the 1970s.

 In 1956, Tony Bath published what was the first ruleset for a miniature wargame set in the medieval period.
 In 1971, Gary Gygax developed his own miniature wargame system for medieval warfare called Chainmail.
 Gygax later produced a supplement for Chainmail that added magic and fantasy creatures, making this the first fantasy miniature wargame.
 This supplement was inspired by the growing popularity of The Lord of the Rings novels by J. R. R. Tolkien.

-Gygax later went on to develop the first tabletop role-playing game: Dungeons and Dragons.
-Dungeons and Dragons was a story-driven game, but adapted wargaming rules to model the fights players could get in.
+Gygax later went on to develop the first tabletop role-playing game: Dungeons & Dragons.
+Dungeons & Dragons was a story-driven game, but adapted wargaming rules to model the fights players could get in.
 Battles in Dungeons and Dragons rarely featured more than a dozen combatants, so the combat rules were designed to model the capabilities of the warriors in very great detail.
-Strictly speaking, Dungeons and Dragons did not require miniature models to play, but many players found that using miniature models made the fights easier to arbitrate and more immersive.
+Strictly speaking, Dungeons & Dragons did not require miniature models to play, but many players found that using miniature models made the fights easier to arbitrate and more immersive.